min2ha/ukwa-site/content/target/46800/index.en.md

   "subject": "Brexit"
 }

-# NIssan to build new models in Sunderland

 Nissan confirmed it would build both the new Qashqai and the X-Trail SUV at its Sunderland plant following government "support and assurances".